Kitware/wslink/client/ProcessLauncher/api.md

 But additional key/value pair can be added depending on the needs of the targeted process.

-Once the remote process became ready a notification will be send.
+Once the remote process becomes ready a notification will be sent.

 ## fetchConnection(sessionId)